ProgrammingBlockchain/ProgrammingBlockchain/hiddenbitcoin_key_storage_hd_wallet.md

 ```

 ### safe.Save
-Saves a wallet file, the question is what do we have inside it.
+Saves a wallet file, the question is what do we have inside it?

 ```json
 {